 Key Considerations for Network Infrastructure Upgrades

-When planning network upgrades, it is important to consider both the technical and compliance aspects to ensure a smooth transition and sustainable operations.
+When planning network upgrades, consider both the technical and compliance aspects to ensure a smooth transition and sustainable operations.

 Assessing Current Network Architecture